SealSC/SealEVM/README.md

     //When executing opcode SLOAD(0x54), get 256-bit data from external storage at the specified location
     //Note: The parameter n is the address of the current executing contract, and the parameter k is the key of the storage location given when executing opcode SLOAD(0x54)
     Load(n *evmInt256.Int, k *evmInt256.Int) (*evmInt256.Int, error)

-    //External storage callback after successful execution of CREATE or CREATE2.
-The address and code of the newly created contract will be provided to external storage through this interface
-    //Note: n is the address of the new contract, and code is the bytecode of the new contract NewContract(n *evmInt256.Int, code []byte) error
 }
 ```